-The Town's Charter requires the formation of a budget committee which is to make a recommendation to the BOMA for the passage of each year's budget.
 The budget committee is comprised of the Mayor, Town Administrator, Finance Officer and one Alderman appointed by the Mayor.
 The committee usually begins meeting in February to discuss general information and will assess increasingly detailed information as the budget approaches the Final Reading of the Ordinance in June.